-The MCO area of the ForwardHealth Portal allows state-contracted MCOs to conduct business with ForwardHealth.
+The MCO (managed care organization) area of the ForwardHealth Portal allows state-contracted MCOs to conduct business with ForwardHealth.
 The Public MCO page offers easy access to key MCO information and Web tools.
 A log-in is required to access the secure area of the Portal to submit or retrieve account and member information which may be sensitive.